I am a little sad at having to leave Beddgelert.

 We sit in the corner where the barman – leaning over a glass dome of old sandwiches and, quite implausibly, an old keg of Watney’s Red Barrel on the bar – tells me John and Cynthia used to sit.

-I don’t know how he could really know this but, as he tells joke after joke to his crowd of barstooled drinkers and presses the glasses up into the whiskey optics, I plonk down in a chair with the springs gamely abandoning ship.
+I don’t really know how he could possibly know this but, as he tells joke after joke to his crowd of barstooled drinkers and presses the glasses up into the whiskey optics, I plonk down in a chair with the springs gamely abandoning ship.

 We slop pints of ale on the old wood-ringed table and toast to a feel of an old Liverpool I had always hoped to see.